 - the Administrative Council, comprising representatives from the three Benelux countries;

 - the Benelux Office for Intellectual Property (BOIP), which in its capacity of intergovernmental organisation is responsible for implementing the Benelux Convention on Intellectual Property.

-Ever since it was formed, this unique cooperation between Belgium, the Netherlands and Luxembourg, has developed into a contemporary organization.
+Ever since it was formed, this unique cooperation between Belgium, the Netherlands and Luxembourg, has developed into a contemporary organisation.
 BOIP is the expert around intellectual property in the Benelux area.
-We are in close contact with a large number of national and international organizations in the area of intellectual property rights.
+We are in close contact with a large number of national and international organisations in the area of intellectual property rights.
 Efforts to improve our service offering are ongoing.

 Our employees will be pleased to help: